 - Slippery pavement due to oil spills or weather conditions

 High performance motorcycles pose an increased risk to motorcyclists than other types of motorcycles.
 Although they represent a relatively small portion of the total number of motorcycles on the road, high performance motorcycles account for a disproportionate number of motorcycle accidents.

 High performance motorcycles include supersport motorcycles, which are built to race but can be modified to use on a highway.
 They often reach speeds up to 160 mph.
 High performance motorcycles also include sport motorcycles, which have a lower power to weight ratio when compared to supersport motorcycles.

 The fatality rate for riders of supersport motorcycle accidents is four times greater than the fatality rate for other motorcycles, including touring motorcycles, cruisers or standards.
 The fatality rate for riders of sport motorcycles is two times greater than the rate for conventional motorcycles.

 Because motorcyclists face a greater risk of fatalities or serious injuries than drivers of other vehicles, they must be diligent in following safe driving rules.
 If you ride a motorcycle, you can increase the likelihood of avoiding an accident by being aware of these common causes and taking proactive steps to reduce such risks.
 This may include keeping a safe distance from other vehicles, avoiding lane splitting, driving no faster than the speed limit and anticipating potential road hazards.

-For more information on how to avoid motorcycle accidents or to find out what to do after an accident, contact a Vancouver motorcycle accident lawyer from The Law Offices of Loren Scott Etengoff at (360) 693-2919.
+For more information on how to avoid motorcycle accidents or to find out what to do after an accident, contact a Vancouver motorcycle accident lawyer from the Etengoff Pak Law Group at (360) 693-2919.